Rural People & Issues

 Japanese pancakes makes dinner guests eat their words

-One of the best things of travelling abroad is trying out new experiences, especially if those experiences involve food.
+One of the best things about travelling abroad is trying out new experiences, especially if those experiences involve food.

 Bunnies in the Paddock